-After you have selected the desired lines, choose the desired line style.
+After you have selected the lines of interest, choose the desired line style, thickness, etc. Your change will be applied only to the lines that are currently selected in the Sample field.

-Changing or removing existing borders
+Changing or removing existing border lines

-To change the thickness, style or color of an existing border line, invoke the For-mat > Borders dialog again.
-First, select in the Sample field the line or lines you want to modify; then make the desired changes.
+To change the thickness, style or color of an existing border line, invoke the Format > Borders dialog again.
+First, select in the Sample field the line or lines you want to modify (as described above).
+Then, make the desired changes.